matthewc0913/sep10-freedom-project/blog/entry03.md

 ##### 12/18/2023

 ## Content
 I was thinking of ideas to improve sports.
-I called it "My inventions".
+I called it _My inventions_.
 My inventions include:

 * AI refs
 * Hype-O-Meter